tinhnguyen-ea/pb-coding-assignment/README.md

 # Billing Service

-A production-ready billing service built with Encore.go, implementing Clean Architecture principles and using Temporal for workflow orchestration.
+A billing service built with Encore.go, implementing Clean Architecture principles and using Temporal for workflow orchestration.

 ## Table of Contents